bcgov/flatfile-tools/README.md

 # csv
 Scripts for wrangling arbitrarily large tables AKA "flat files"; python 2 and 3, C/C++ and R syntax are leveraged.
 Python3 now supported for building
 * conversion from fixed-width format to csv
-* slicing and other manipulations for tables too large to manipulate in EXCEL
+* parsing, slicing and some statistics manipulations included
+* robustness to extremely large file sizes (tested with 100's of GB)

 # requirements
 Presently the scripts are tested for Cywin ("linux for Windows" platform) with gnu g++ and python 2 and 3 both installed, under a Windows 10 environment